Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Four-Legged Languages

 \myparagraph{Dichotomy for languages with a neutral letter.} A second consequence of \cref{prp:four-legged} concerns languages $L$ with a \emph{neutral} letter, i.e., a letter $e\in \Sigma$ such that inserting or deleting~$e$ anywhere does not change the membership of words to~$L$.
 Formally, $e$ is neutral for~$L$ if for every $\alpha,\beta\in \Sigma^*$ we have $\alpha\beta\in L$ iff $\alpha e \beta\in L$.
 In formal language theory, one often assumes the existence of a neutral letter as a technical assumption on languages~\cite{koucky2005bounded,barrington2005first}.
 Under this assumption, we can show:

-\begin{propositionrep}[Dichotomy for languages with neutral letters] Let $L$ be a language with a neutral letter.
-If $\red(L)$ is local then $\resbag(L)$ is PTIME, otherwise $\resset(L)$ is NP-hard. \end{propositionrep}
+\begin{proposition}[Dichotomy for languages with neutral letters] Let $L$ be a language with a neutral letter.
+If $\red(L)$ is local then $\resbag(L)$ is PTIME, otherwise $\resset(L)$ is NP-hard. \end{proposition}

-\begin{proofsketch} If $\red(L)$ is local then we have tractability thanks to \cref{prp:ro-ptime}.
-Otherwise, we can show that $\red(L)$ is either four-legged or contains a word of the form $aa$ (or both), so that at least one of \cref{prp:aa} and \cref{prp:four-legged} applies. \end{proofsketch}
+Note that we can read this result as implying that, in the presence of a neutral letter, there are not many tractable cases left.
+Indeed, intuitively, when considering a language $L$ with neutral letter whose infix-free sublanguage is local, then membership to~$L$ must be guided only by the first and last non-neutral letters and the set of non-neutral letters that occur in the word.

-\begin{toappendix} To prove this result, we first show the claim mentioned in the proof sketch: for languages featuring a neutral letter, whenever the reduced language is non-local then it must either be four-legged or contain a word with a repeated letter, specifically a word of the form $aa$ for $a\in \Sigma$:
+We prove~\cref{prp:dicho} in the remaining of \cref{subsec:implications}.
+To prove this result, we first show that, for languages featuring a neutral letter, whenever the infix-free language is non-local then it must either be four-legged or contain a word with a repeated letter, specifically a word of the form $aa$ for $a\in \Sigma$: